-The purpose of the hearing was to provide interested parties with an opportunity to present questions and/or comments regarding HACSB's Fiscal Year 2024-2025 Annual Moving to Work Plan before submission to the Housing Authority's Board of Commissioners and HUD for approval.
+The purpose of the hearing is to provide interested parties with an opportunity to present questions and/or comments regarding HACSB's Fiscal Year 2024-2025 Annual Moving to Work Plan, Amendment No. 1 before submission to the Housing Authority's Board of Commissioners and HUD for approval.

-The proposed Plan is available for public viewing for 30 days beginning May 29, 2024.
+The proposed Plan is available for public viewing for 30 days beginning October 7, 2024.
 The plan was advertised in seven local newspapers, on the HACSB website, and copies were available at all HACSB offices located throughout the county.